technoid99/my_news_feed/README.md

 - Give your repository a name (e.g., `my_news_feed`).
 - Click **Create repository**.

-✅ You now have your own personal copy — no coding needed!
+✅ You now have your own personal copy!

 ---